 The other thing to keep in mind is that just like at an airport, your carry-on items have to go through an X-ray scanner.
 So whatever you bring has to fit through that scanner.

-Bottled water is available to order to your room while on a Disney Cruise.
+Bottled water is available to order from your room while on a Disney Cruise.
 But it is expensive.
 There is also free water at the drink stations.
 But it can be a hassle to go to and from your room to the upper deck to get your water.
 So if you prefer a certain brand of bottled water, or just want to save some money, you can bring your own case of bottled water.

 Yes, you can bring your own alcohol onboard a Disney Cruise!
 There are limitations though.
 Guests 21 and over can bring two bottles of wine or champagne.
 They must be 750 ml or smaller.
 Or if you prefer beer, you can bring 6 beers, no larger than 12 ounces.
 If you place your alcohol in your checked luggage, it will be removed and you likely won’t get it back.
 For the full alcohol policy, click here.

 If there is a specific soda you want to have on your cruise vacation that’s not served onboard, you can bring your own.
 Again, it needs to be able to fit through the security scanner.
 This isn’t something we’ve ever done because we just enjoy whatever they have at the fountain beverage station, but it’s an option!
 For a full list of all of the items that you simply cannot bring on a Disney Cruise ship, click here.

 We hope this post has helped you plan what to pack in your Disney Cruise carry-on!
 Looking for more ideas of what you need to pack on your Disney Cruise?
 Check out all our Disney Cruise Packing Lists for all your cruises.